HATHA YOGA IN GOA

 Although, many kinds of researches and studies have found that that hatha yoga can be helpful in menopause, healthy living, balance, multiple sclerosis, back pain, neck pain, arthritis, and fibromyalgia.

 Teaching yoga is yet another form of personal practice.
-Becoming a teacher with depth and effectiveness means shifting from the idea of teaching as an expert to the concept of sharing.
-It is a sharing of a teacher’s firsthand life-changing experience of technique and philosophy rather than a relaying of technique and philosophy.
+Becoming a teacher with depth and effectiveness means shifting from teaching as an expert to sharing.
+It is the sharing of a teacher’s firsthand life-changing experience with technique and philosophy rather than the relaying of technique and philosophy.

-Hatha Yoga Teacher Training in Goa is designed to guide participants towards practical and real personal integration.
-A teacher must exhibit precision and safety in teaching poses and understanding what is physically and biochemically occurring during practice on the mat.
+Hatha Yoga in Goa is designed to guide participants towards practical and real personal integration.
+A teacher must demonstrate precision and safety in teaching poses and in understanding what is physically and biochemically occurring during mat practice.
 Offering yoga to others is about guiding others into their own firsthand experiences that encourage relaxation, relieve stress and foster a more profound and more continual state of contented happiness.

 THE BENEFITS OF HATHA YOGA INCLUDE: